Medicare Enrolled

 What this data tells you about Dr. Whiteley

-Dr. Andrew Whiteley is an internal medicine in Dallas, TX, with 14 years in practice.
+Dr. Andrew Whiteley is an internal medicine specialist in Dallas, TX, with 14 years of NPI registration.
 Based on federal Medicare data, Dr. Whiteley performed 53,269 Medicare services across 2,732 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Whiteley received a total of $1,665,815 from 57 pharmaceutical and/or device companies across 869 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in internal medicine.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.